Ronald Pettersson: International play

 Pettersson played for Sweden in all thirteen international championships between 1955 and 1967, totaling 252 games for the national team.
 Pettersson, a right winger, together with centre Nisse Nilsson and left winger Lars Erik Lundvall, formed the legendary ungdomskedjan (youth line), one of the most successful and considered as Tre Kronor's best line ever.

 He made his debut for Juniorkronorna in February 1954, and for Tre Kronor when they played two games against Norway in Stockholm on 26 and 27 November 1954.
 He was selected to Tre Kronor's roster for the 1955 World Championship, he scored his first tournament goal, assisted by Sven "Tumba" Johansson, in a 9–0 win against Poland in the last game of the championship.

 Playing style

 Pettersson was a hard-working right winger, who played an efficient game and made every minute on the ice count.
 He was a fast skater, and had a well-developed goal-scoring ability.
-He was considered a team player, not a crowd pleaser or a man for newspaper headlines, despite his natural athletic talent.
-Like a chess player he always thought one step ahead, knowing what to do when he received the puck, he was sly, cunning, coldblooded and could always do unexpected moves.
-His passing game was of high quality and precision, he was a good shooter but rarely used powerful shots, instead he preferred well placed precision shots which had a remarkable ability to find the net.